Live in New York at Jazz Standard

 Live in New York at Jazz Standard is a live album by drummer Antonio Sánchez which was recorded in New York in 2008 and released as a double CD on the CAM Jazz label in 2010.

 Reception

-On All About Jazz, John Kelman observed "Live in New York at Jazz Standard may not represent where Sanchez is today, but if these performances are any indication, following the drummer beyond his superb sideman work is a must, as his abilities as a composer/bandleader continue to grow in parallel with his rapid upward trajectory as a player".
+On All About Jazz, John Kelman observed "Live in New York at Jazz Standard may not represent where Sanchez is today, but if these performances are any indication, following the drummer beyond his superb sideman work is a must, as his abilities as a composer/bandleader continue to grow in parallel with his rapid upward trajectory as a player."
 BBC Music's Lara Bellini said "Words can’t quite do justice to how superbly the quartet performs.
 Sanchez has built a strong rapport with his colleagues, and although he is pivotal in everything, the whole is inarguably greater than the sum ...
-Live in New York truly marks the passage of Sanchez from side man to leader".
+Live in New York truly marks the passage of Sanchez from sideman to leader".